subodhss23/aws/README.md

 # aws
-notes on aws: learn by doing.
+notes on aws: learning by doing.